Homeless Unit

 Crisis Assistance

-This program provides a one-time assistance to households-generally rent.
-This program actually combines different funding sources including Emergency Food & Shelter Program, National Exchange Bank, Salvation Army, and United Way.
-Client applications are reviewed and approved based on a number of criteria, including funding availability, the ability to positively resolve the crisis, and other factors.
+This program provides one-time assistance to households-generally rent.
+This program combines different funding sources including Emergency Food & Shelter Program, National Exchange Bank, Salvation Army, and United Way.
+Client applications are reviewed and approved based on several criteria, including funding availability, the ability to positively resolve the crisis, and other factors.

 Emergency Food & Shelter

 This program is a restricted federal grant.
 Program expenditures are limited to food, meals, shelter (motel/hotel vouchers), and rent assistance.
-EFSP is governed by a National Board that selects jurisdictions for funding, and based on the latest census and unemployment figures determines the amount of funding, and based on the Local Boards are then convened to determine the highest need and best use of those funds to select Local Recipient Organizations to provide emergency food and shelter services.
-Each year, needs are reassessed in an effort to adapt to community needs.
+EFSP is governed by a National Board that selects jurisdictions for funding and based on the latest census and unemployment figures determines the amount of funding and based on the Local Boards are then convened to determine the highest need and best use of those funds to select Local Recipient Organizations to provide emergency food and shelter services.
+Each year, needs are reassessed to adapt to community needs.
 We receive EFSP funds in two of the five counties (Juneau & Dodge).
-The criteria we use is that we will provide rental assistance to the individuals or families with a five-day eviction notice and verification of employment.
+The criteria we use is that we will provide rental assistance to individuals or families with a five-day eviction notice and verification

 Sauk County Rapid Rehousing

-This program provides housing assistance and services to Sauk County families who are soon to be or are experiencing homelessness.
-Families, who have adequate income to continue paying rent after initial help, are quickly re-housed and stabilized with wrap around case management and community services.
-Funds received for this program are provided by Sauk County.
+This program provides housing assistance and supportive services to families in Sauk County who are at imminent risk of homelessness or currently experiencing homelessness.
+Households with sufficient income to sustain rent after initial assistance are rapidly re-housed and supported through comprehensive case management and coordinated community services to promote long-term stability.
+Funding for this program is provided by Sauk County.

 Dodge County Rapid Rehousing